History of the Pakistan Air Force: 1989–2001: sanctions and the 'lost decade'

-The Pressler Amendment passed by the US Congress, in 1985, prevented the sale of materiel to Pakistan unless it could be verified that the goods would not be used to build or deliver nuclear weapons.
+The Pressler Amendment passed by the US Congress, in 1985, prevented the sale of arms equipment to Pakistan unless it could be verified that the goods would not be used to build or deliver nuclear weapons.
 Subsequently, the US also placed a broader embargo on Pakistan on 6 October 1990, due to the country's continued nuclear weapons programme.

 As a stop-gap measure, it was decided to augment the PAF fleet with second-hand Mirage III fighters.
 In April 1990, Pakistan signed a contract to purchase fifty used Mirage IIIO interceptors, which had recently been retired by the Royal Australian Air Force.
 While the initial asking price was more than A$100 million, the figure settled on and paid, including spare airframes and many other parts, was reportedly A$27 million.
 In November 1990 the partly-disassembled Mirages and spares were shipped by sea to Karachi and then transported on trailers to PAF Base Masroor.
 After some further dismantling they were flown by C-130 Hercules to the Aeronautical Complex at Kamra, where they were to undergo a full rebuild process.
 However, it was discovered that the ex-RAAF Mirages were generally in better condition than expected and some did not require a complete overhaul.
 Other variants of the Mirage III (mostly IIIE) and/or Mirage V were bought from Belgium, Spain, Lebanon and Libya.
-Parts and auxiliary equipment for the Mirages were acquired in countries including France and South Africa.
+Parts and auxiliary equipment for the Mirages were acquired from countries including France and South Africa.
 From 1995, many of the Mirages were upgraded and standardised by the PAF under Project ROSE.

-As a result of the Pressler Amendment, eleven Peace Gate III F-16s, along with seven F-16A and ten F-16B of the sixty Peace Gate IV F-16s, which had been built by the end of 1994 were embargoed and put into storage in the United States.
+As a result of the Pressler Amendment, eleven Peace Gate III F-16s, along with seven F-16A and ten F-16B of the sixty Peace Gate IV aircraft, which had been built by the end of 1994 were embargoed and put into storage in the United States.